HMatsufuji/SM05-RSXX/README.md

 ### 2 buses

 In addition to the 1-bus sample, another 1-wire signal is connected to the first pin of the terminal block.
+Change JP2 setting: Cut a pattern of between 3rd and 2nd pad.
+And solder the pattern of between 1st and 2nd pad.